 – Joel Normand

-The Basic Teaching Track in Secondary Education Teaching –Math/Science is a degree designed for individuals who possess a baccalaureate degree and appropriate coursework in mathematics or one of the secondary science subject areas of biology, chemistry, geology or physics.
+The Basic Teaching Concentration in Secondary Education Teaching –Math/Science is a degree designed for individuals who possess a baccalaureate degree and appropriate coursework in mathematics or one of the secondary science subject areas of biology, chemistry, geology or physics.
 Successful completion of the program will lead to a master’s degree and can lead to state certification.
 It is anticipated that students would complete the 36-semester hour program in one calendar year of full-time study, beginning with the summer pre-session.
 However, students may begin the program during the fall or spring semesters.

 Although the vast majority of accepted students exceed the minimum GPA requirements, students not meeting these criteria may be considered for conditional admission.